School Nurses and Health Services

 CDC's information about head lice and recommended treatment.

-To file an injury claim, please
+To file an injury claim, please contact your school nurse to obtain an accident insurance form.

 1